adnanbaysal/truchet-tiles/README.md

 * **M:** Turn on/off SVG animation (not visible in Pygame screen)
 * **N:** Cycle through 3 animation methods (all tiles at once, row by row, tile by tile)

-Note that animation will not play in Pygame.
+Note that animation will not play in Pygame, but key `P` will save the SVG with animation.

-#### Running as a web service (unix only)
-Run web_ui/manage.py.
-Then open http://127.0.0.1:8000/rect.
-Use the UI to change the display settings of the tiling.

-### Hexagonal Tiling
-To be implemented ...